-The South East Queensland Regional Plan 2009-2031 (Regional Plan) identifies Caloundra South as a Regional Development Area to be developed as a compact community supported by public transport, housing choice and affordability, employment opportunities and facilities and services.
+The South East Queensland Regional Plan 2009-2031 (Regional Plan) identifies Caloundra South as a Regional Development Area to be developed as a compact community supported by public transport, housing choice and affordability, employment opportunities, facilities and services.
 The Regional Plan identifies an additional 98,000 dwellings will be required in the Sunshine Coast local government area by 2031.
-Caloundra South UDA provides an opportunity to provide approximately 20,000 dwellings to accommodate a population of approximately 50,000 persons.